RustForWeb/floating-ui/book/src/compute-position.md

 **Note**

-You aren’t limited to just these 12 placements though. [`Offset`](./middleware/offset.md) allows you to create any placement.
+You aren't limited to just these 12 placements though. [`Offset`](./middleware/offset.md) allows you to create any placement.

 ### `strategy`